KingOfTheGamesYT/AdventureKraft/README.md

 # DangerZone

- Adds Danger Zone to minecraft
+Adds Danger Zone to Minecraft

-Made by RedRoseWarrior1 aka DevMaster1015
+RedRoseWarrior1 aka DevMaster1015 created this mod.

-Original Game made by TheyCallMeDanger aka Richard Clark
+Known online as [TheyCallMeDanger](https://www.youtube.com/channel/UC_Tsf31uosncmWCICYO52Dw/featured) , also known as Richard H. Clark, made the Original Dangerzone Game.

-The licence is All Rights Reserved so, no one is allowed to redistribute or edit and claim as their own.
-No one is allowed to use any content in my mod unless explicitly told otherwise by RedRoseWarrior1 aka DevMaster1015 You are allowed put it in modpacks though
+Our licence is All Rights Reserved, so no one is allowed to redistribute or modify it and claim the mod's ownership as their own.No one is allowed to use any content in my mod unless explicitly told otherwise by RedRoseWarrior1 aka DevMaster1015.
+But you are allowed to put it into your modpack.